Dynamics of composite symplectic Dehn twists: Introduction

-The above results rely on a particular choice of a representative in the symplectic mapping classes, as in the Nielson-Thurston theory, so the results are in general not robust under perturbations.
-On the other hand, the symplectic nature of the problem makes it also natural and necessary to describe the complexity of the dynamics in terms of symplectic invariants, which is not sensitive to the choice of a representative in the symplectic mapping classes.
-It is then important and natural to study the growth of symplectic invariants such as Floer cohomology of $\HF(S_1,\tau^n S_2)$ for $\tau$ as above.
+{Theorems \ref{thm:class}, \ref{2twists}, \ref{mtwist} and \ref{foli}} rely on a specific choice of representative in the symplectic mapping classes, analogous to the Nielsen-Thurston theory.
+As a result, Theorems~\ref{2twists}--\ref{foli} may not generally remain robust under perturbations.
+However, due to the symplectic nature of the problem, it is natural and necessary to describe the complexity of the dynamics using symplectic invariants that are insensitive to the choice of representative in the symplectic mapping classes.

+In this paper, we consider the rank of Floer cohomology as the invariant that characterizes the dynamics.
+We primarily consider Lagrangian Floer cohomology group $\HF(S_1, \tau^n S_2)$, where $\tau$ represents the composite symplectic Dehn twists as mentioned earlier.
+Throughout the paper, unless otherwise specified, we work with Lagrangian Floer cohomology using $\mathbb{Z}/2\mathbb{Z}$ coefficients.